jprjr/miniflac/README.md

 check the size of the audio frame by inspecting the `frame.header` struct.

 See the example programs under the `examples` directory.

+### Pull-style API

+To use the pull-style API, allocate a `mflac_t` struct, call `mflac_init` with your data-reading callback and userdata, then use functions prefixed with `mflac_t`

+All the pull-style functions follow a similar style - you call the function with any needed out-variables.
+If you're out of data, the functions will return `MFLAC_EOF`, otherwise they should return `MFLAC_OK` or `MFLAC_METADATA_END` (in the case of an iterator-type function).
+Any other result can be cast into a `MINIFLAC_RESULT` enum.

+Using the pull-style API is similar to the push - you call `mflac_sync`, which will read data using your callback until it parses a metadata header or audio frame header.
+You inspect the struct to determine the kind of block, or use the convenience status functions (`mflac_is_metadata`, `mflac_is_frame`, etc).

+See the example program `basic-decoder-mflac` in the `examples` directory.

 ## Tips